DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [☺️ ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

+**Studies in prompt engineering continously show that small changes in seemingly non-representational punctuation characters can have massive downstream task performance increases.
+We aim to standardize and normalize these prior ignored performance gains.**

 ## Technical Advantages of (: Smile